ljurca/lift-simulation/README.md

 # Elevator Simulation: Lifts.java
 Elevator simulator written in java using a Doubly Linked List or Array List.
 The characteristics of this program can be manipulated by using a Properties File.
+The program can also accept a second argument, "verbose", which outputs extended information regarding the simulation.

-# FINAL VARIABLES
+# final variables

   M = 5: Maximum distance elevator moves per tick.

   PF = 3: Probability factor.
 Persons' destination floor has a 2/3 probability of being 1, if they are not currently on floor 1.

- # GLOBAL VARIABLES
+ # global variables

   prob: the "passengers" value, given by properties file or default